CaioHerminio/CaioHerminio/README.md

 ## 🎨 Front-End
 <p>
   Here are some of my recent Front-End projects:
   <ul>
+    <li><a href="https://github.com/CaioHerminio/TheSuits">🎴 The Suits</a> | Study on CSS and Flexbox about the 4 suits of the Tarot.</li>
     <li><a href="https://github.com/CaioHerminio/TarotMeanings">🌙 Tarot Meanings</a> | A CSS media query study project focused on responsivity, comparing The High Priestess and The Hermit tarot cards with text, pop culture references, and spiritual insights.</li>
     <li><a href="https://github.com/CaioHerminio/EmpressPage">🌿 The Empress - Tarot Card Page</a> | A minimalist landing page showing the illustration and meaning of The Empress tarot card, applying fonts and color palette.</li>
     <li><a href="https://github.com/CaioHerminio/PureCSS_Sphere">🌕 Pure CSS Sphere Tutorial</a> | A tutorial on how to draw a sphere using only CSS.</li>